finetunej/gpt-neo_dungeon/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/finetuneanon/gpt-neo_dungeon/blob/master/gpt-neo_dungeon.ipynb)

-A version that does not contain the custom finetuned models can be tried here:
+There is also a version of the notebook that only contains the official models.
+It is better suited for polite company.
+Try it here:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/finetuneanon/gpt-neo_dungeon/blob/master/gpt-neo_dungeon_untuned.ipynb)